-What Is "Healing" In Lightroom 2018?
-It Will Make Your Photos Look So Professional
+This Feature In Lightroom 2018 Will Make Your Pics Look So Professional & I Need It

 It's easier than ever to snap photos right from the smartphone you have on you at all times, but do you ever wish that you could enhance your pics a bit?
 There are plenty of apps out there to help whiten your teeth and boost the colors in your image, but sometimes there's a bigger issue with your pic than a little bit of dull coloring.
 That's when the Adobe Lightroom app will become your best friend, and there's one feature that will really make your photos look better than ever.
 So, what is "Healing" in Lightroom 2018?